kharvey19/email-redaction-system/README.md

 **Enhanced:** The advanced version leverages parallel processing through `ProcessPoolExecutor` from the multiprocessing library to handle multiple emails simultaneously.
 It utilizes fuzzy name matching using the `fuzzywuzzy` library with Levenshtein distance algorithms to catch misspelled names.
 Sentiment analysis is performed via `TextBlob` for polarity and subjectivity scoring, while category detection uses keyword matching against predefined dictionaries.
 The system generates interactive charts using `Plotly` and `matplotlib`, and includes comprehensive performance timing and analytics collection throughout the processing pipeline.

+Note: For enhanced logic, classifications for urgency and sentiment analysis might be slighly incorrect.
+This implementaiton was left basic since it is an additional feature, would be interested in further exploring these metrics.

 ## Assumptions Made
 - Student emails follow @student.d123.org pattern
 - Email blocks separated by `---`